fpelaezt/devops/AWS/aws-certifications/architect/Guide7-Databases.md

   * For Mobile combine Web Identity Federation with AWS STS
   * FGAC (Fine Grained Access Control) & Per-Client Embedded Token: item level access control
   * SSE not supported.
 To encrypt before storing must used a Client side library or a AWS KMS
+  * Encryption at rest using KMS
+  * Site-to-Site VPN connection
+  * Direct Connect (DX)
+  * Integrate with CloudWatch / CloudTrail
+  * Support VPC endpoints connections
 * Streams
   * Allows get a list of item modifications for the las 24-hours
   * Buffered in a time-ordered sequence or stream.
 An application can read this stream
   * This feature can be disable/enable
-  * Streams ar organized into groups or shards
+  * Streams are organized into groups or shards
-  * Recommendation is to use Amazon DynamoDB Kinesis Adapter
+  * Recommendation is to use Amazon DynamoDB Kinesis
+  * Can be combined with Lambda to simulate procedures
+* Global Tables
+  * Multi-Master, Multi-Region
+  * Based on DynamoDB Streams
+  * Allows multi-region redundancy for DR
+  * Replication latency under 1 second
+* Transactions
+  * Requires DynamoDB Transactions to provide ACID (Atomic Consistent Isolated Durable)
+  * All or Nothing
+  * Use Cases: Financial transactions
+  * Reads
+    * Eventual Conistency
+    * Strong Consistency
+    * Transactional
+  * Writes
+    * Standard
+    * Transactional
+  * Up to 25 items or 4MB data per transaction
 * Operations
   * Query
     * Limit scan request result to 1MB, scan for next 1MB